 Does your doctor say your child's body mass index (BMI) puts them in the overweight category, but you think they look healthy?
 BMI measurements can cause a lot of frustration and confusion for parents.

-"Developing healthy habits at an early age is crucial as children grow and develop," says Ashley Kim, Registered Dietitian with Get up & Go by Children’s Health℠ supported by Kohl's Cares.
+"Developing healthy habits at an early age is crucial as children grow and develop," says Bethany Cartwright, M.D., a pediatric endocrinologist at Children's Health℠.
 "Children with a BMI over the 85th percentile have a greater likelihood to have obesity as an adult, placing them at risk for future health complications."

 What does BMI mean?

-It is hard to tell whether a child is overweight or obese just by looking at them.
-Body mass index, or BMI, is a ratio of height and weight that is a reliable way to estimate body fat in most children and teens.
+It is hard to tell whether a child has overweight or obesity just by looking at them.
+Body mass index, or BMI, is a ratio of height and weight that is the easiest way to estimate excess weight in most children and teens.

 Since the normal body fat of a child changes as he or she ages, your child's status is found using categories that are age- and sex-specific.
 See the BMI calculator for children and teens.

 What are the risks of an elevated BMI?

-After a child's BMI is calculated, it is measured against other children of the same sex and age to get a general picture of how their BMI compares.
-If your child's weight is in the 85th percentile, their BMI is higher than 85% of children of their same sex and age.
+After a child's BMI is calculated, it is measured against standardized values for other children of the same sex and age to get a general picture of how their BMI compares.
+The 85th percentile is the American Academy of Pediatrics' recommended cutoff for signaling a concern of excess weight.

 BMI and weight categories